GuenterQuast/PhyPraKit/builddoc/index.rst

 Karlsruhe Institute of Technology (KIT).
-As the modules are intended primarily for use by undertraduate students in Germany, the documentation is partly in German language, in particular the desctiption of the the examples.
+As the modules are intended primarily for use by undertraduate students in Germany, the documentation is partly in German language, in particular the desctiption of the examples.

 Cerated by: